UchidaMizuki/jpcity/cran-comments.md

 R CMD check succeeded

-* This is a new release.
+* This is a bug fix release.
+* Incomplete raw data in version 0.2.0 has been corrected.
+Sorry for the frequent updates.